 We also recommend asking for input.
-Find a mentor who you respect and you has already cultivated goal setting skills and ask them to review your goals.
+Find a mentor you respect and who has already cultivated goal setting skills and ask them to review your goals.

 Last, setting good goals is a muscle you can exercise.
 You may look back in a year or two and realize your first several goals were terrible, but keep setting them and your skill at goal setting will grow.